MarcRiera/BVEBarcelona-site/content/enllaços.en.md

     weight: 5
     url: "/links/"
 ---
-Other websites related to the Barcelona Metro and OpenBVE:
+Other websites related to the Barcelona Metro and openBVE:

 &nbsp;